Webguy, Geek and Designer

 Around 2000, I started dabbling in web development just for fun.
 Because of my cartoon and design background, I got into making Flash websites on top of using the HTML/tables based, Dreamweaver.
-During this time, I had NO thought of ditching music and making web development my main source of income.
+During this time, I started wondering can I buy mexican car insurance online and I had NO thought of ditching music and making web development my main source of income.
 But around 2006, I was burned out producing commercial music and decided to quit.

 I had been casually pitching a tech-startup (FanTones) I was working on and told a few new business friends of wanting to add web development to my income stream.
 I quickly got a gig from a business mentor, Larry W, and from then on it never stopped.

 I really enjoy the chaos of online projects and bringing order and understanding to it.
 I believe those skills come from all the music arranging and MIDI sequencing I’ve done through the years.
 I enjoy organizing and project management.

 My curious nature and craving of learning new things, positions me well for the online world and building on decades of knowledge and experience.
 I also enjoy helping people understand technology and how, when combined with creativity and messaging, can make their online efforts more successful.

 I’ve built two different businesses to serve my clients.
 Amplify is more of the digital creative side of things and Little Bit Of Tech is the maintenance/ updating.
 Check ’em out